nucleus-js/design/README.md

 Nucleus is a specification for a minimal JS runtime that makes it fun to create your own platforms.

+**Note**: This repo also uses _[git submodules](https://chrisjean.com/git-submodules-adding-using-removing-and-updating/)_ to manage it's dependencies.
+As such, cloning this repo must be done with `git clone --depth=1 ...`.

 ## Up and Running

 To get up and running with Nucleus implementations, check out the [implementations]